puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README_JOBDSL_SYNTAX.md

   At the time of this writing, the only method is `overrideParameterDefault(job, param_name, new_default_value)`, which allows you to override the default value for a parameter such as `SUT_HOST`.

+* `serverConfig`: this is a map, containing some basic configuration information about the server that the job is being created on.
+The data for this is loaded from `./server_config.json`.
+The keys that it will contain are:

+  * "hostname": the hostname of the server.
+  * "environment": an identifier that can be used to distinguish between different classes of servers; most common values will be either "development" or "production".
+You can use this as a condition in your JobDSL script, e.g. to set up a time-based trigger for a job on production without doing so on dev servers.

 Theoretically you should be able to use any feature of the JobDSL within these scripts; refer to the [JobDSL API](https://jenkinsci.github.io/job-dsl-plugin/) for more info.